CyrusNajmabadi/lang-design/CollectionLiterals.md

     var v = [x, y, .. b ?
 [1, 2, 3] : []];
     ```

-    Here, if `b` is false it is not required that any value actually be constructed for the empty literal as it would immediately be spread into zero values in the final literal.
+    Here, if `b` is false it is not required that any value actually be constructed for the empty literal since it would immediately be spread into zero values in the final literal.

 ## Natural Type